Aspie96/blog/content/posts/free-software.md

 In principle, software, like all written knowledge and all sorts of digital assets, could be reproduced and shared infinitely, without deteriorating, at virtually no cost, so that the same programming problem never has to be solved twice, furthering innovation.
 It's also flexible enough that skilled users could tweak it to their needs.

-Because of legal and technical restrictions, what you can actually do with the programs you use is usually very limited.
+In practice, because of legal and technical restrictions, what you can actually do with the programs you use is usually very limited.
 In this article, I provide an overview of the scope of those limitations and how they can be lifted by *software freedom*.

 ## Restrictions on software